ArduPilot/ardupilot_wiki/plane/source/docs/differential-spoilers.rst

 Crow Mode Switch
 ================

-If Differential Spoilers are used, setting an ``RCx_OPTIONS`` channel to "87" will allow the control of CROW aileron (outer spoilers) operation.
+If Differential Spoilers are used, setting an ``RCx_OPTION`` channel to "87" will allow the control of CROW aileron (outer spoilers) operation.

 - HIGH position: No change to CROW deflection amount or use of progressive crow.
 - MIDDLE position: force progressive crow, assuming :ref:`DSPOILER_CROW_W1<DSPOILER_CROW_W1>` is non-zero, even if :ref:`DSPOILER_OPTS <DSPOILER_OPTS>` bit 2 is zero.